 Gail Faith Edwards, is a Community Herbalist with more than thirty five years experience.
 She is the author of four books on herbal medicine, operates a vibrant medicinal herb farm, school and herbal products business and consults with clients.
 She teaches internationally and has students around the world.
 Some of the places Gail has taught include the Sambhavana Clinic, Bhopal, India; The gardens of Monte San Giacomo and Giardino della Minerva, Salerno, Italy; in Gdansk, Poland, the Amber Museum in Kaliningrad, Russia, Yale School of Nursing; University of Maine, College of the Atlantic and Herbal Conferences as well as other venues.

-Our schedule for this year's Community Herbalist Retreat will be revised as the time grows nearer...this is a sample schedule from the 2015 retreat.
+Our schedule for this year's Community Herbalist Retreat is now posted.

 10:00 -12:00 – arrival/camp set up